 (+) Strings+ -- two MultiOsc oscillator modules combined to create a super-smooth string chorus.

-(+) OP4+ -- a four operator FM synthesizer.
+(+) OP6+ -- a six operator FM synthesizer, chorusing two stacks of three.
 Add more operators or rewire these to build your favorite FM algorithm.

 (+) MelodyBox+ -- showing use of the melody module.